solarwinds/appoptics-apm-node/working/re-arch-notes.md

 ## implementation strategy

+remaining
+- consider converting internal use but keeping docs the same (many)
+- move appropriate addon-sim to addon (far less in addon)
+- add internal metrics - # events, #spans generated, # sent, average size, time of event, spans/trace, etc.
+- scrub
+- matrix tests
+- benchmark

 done
-- implement Metabuf class (may get renamed to Metadata when complete). worked well
+- implement Metabuf class (~~may get renamed to Metadata when complete~~). worked well
 - create Metabuf tests - worked well
 - don't require changes to bindings until the agent functions (as much as possible). one
 example: ignore the metadata (wrong format) returned by getTraceSettings() and just